 Heart Failure Treatments

-Transcatheter aortic valve implantation is a procedure used to treat severe aortic stenosis, a condition where the aortic valve is narrowed or damaged.
+Transcatheter aortic valve implantation is a heart failure treatment used to treat severe aortic stenosis, a condition where the aortic valve is narrowed or damaged.
 The TAVI procedure is used as an alternative to aortic valve surgery for patients who are considered to be at high risk for complications.
 It is implanted using three different approaches:

 - Transapical, which is through a direct apical puncture